What can I expect at a Dinner on the Farm?

 -A picnic basket or tote bag with your plates, flatware and napkins

--Beverages if you would like something to drink in addition to beer and water
+-Beverages if you would like something to drink in addition to the featured local beverage and water

 -An adventurous attitude

 Can you accommodate persons with dietary restrictions or food allergies?

 Farm dinners are best suited for flexible, adventurous eaters.
 Dinners are served from a communal table.
 While accommodating certain dietary restrictions is possible, unfortunately we cannot accommodate strict restrictions such as vegan diets, medical diets, or severe food allergies.
 If you have specific questions about dietary restrictions, please email us at firstname.lastname@example.org and we can advise you.